ori-drs/pronto-distro/README.rst

 Pronto will output:

-* POSE_BODY - the position, orientation and velocity of the robot
+* POSE_BODY - the position, orientation and velocity of the robot's pelvis

-Use this pose to render the robot in your system, and maintain the POSE_BDI to POSE_BODY estimate so as to transform footsteps to the correct positions for the stepping controller.
+Use this pose to render the robot in your system, and maintain the relative POSE_BDI-to-POSE_BODY estimate so as to transform footsteps to the correct positions for the stepping controller.